 Positive psychologist Mihály Csíkszentmihályi was the first person to coin the term flow in the late 1960s.
-His research led him to discover the flow state, which is an “optimal state of consciousness where we feel our best and perform our best.”
+His research led him to discover the flow state, an “optimal state of consciousness where we feel our best and perform our best.”

 Dopamine – When you first enter into flow, dopamine floods your brain.
 It increases attention, information flow, and pattern recognition.
 It is essentially a skill booster.

 Norepinephrine – This speeds up heart rate, muscle tension, and respiration.
-It triggers a glucose response so we have more energy; increasing arousal, attention, neural efficiency, and emotional control thus producing a high.
+It triggers a glucose response, so we have more energy, increasing arousal, attention, neural efficiency, and emotional control, thus producing a high.

 Endorphins – Rooting from the word “endogenous,” meaning naturally internal to the body, endorphins relieve pain and induce pleasure.
 They function similarly to opioids.
-However, the feeling attainted from endorphins is up to 100 times more powerful than morphine.
+However, the feeling attained from endorphins is up to 100 times more powerful than morphine.

 Anandamide – Stemming from the Sanskrit word for “bliss,” Anandamide is an endogenous cannabinoid and feels similar to the psychoactive effect found in marijuana.
-Anandamide is released in exercise-induced flow states and elevates mood, relieves pain, dilates blood vessels, and aids in respiration.
+Anandamide is released in exercise-induced flow states, elevates mood, relieves pain, dilates blood vessels, and aids in respiration.
 It has also been proven to amplify lateral thinking – the ability to link disparate ideas together.

 Serotonin – At the end of a flow state, serotonin fills the brain producing an “after-glow” effect.
 This leaves you with a post-exercise feeling of bliss and is only felt once the flow state has already come and gone.